JWCC College for Life FAQs

 Will students have help in the classroom?

-One Learning Coach may be available in classes to assist students.
+A Learning Coach or volunteers may be available in classes to assist students.
 Instructors will consider diverse learners when choosing information and activities for the courses.

 What is the College for Life Schedule?

-Classes meet twice weekly on Tuesdays and Thursdays.
+Classes meet twice weekly on Tuesdays and Thursdays from 9:00 am to 2:50 PM.
 Classes are 50 minutes long.
 CFL follows the JWCC calendar.

 How much does College for Life cost?